totoberni/VPCLI/README.md

 # Oxygen-Analytics: Financial Strategy CLI

-## 0. Project Overview
+## Project Overview

-This command-line interface (VP-CLI) is the user-facing application for the `Oxygen-Analytics` engine, a sophisticated tool designed to provide data-driven investment strategies for a portfolio of tech stocks (Apple, NVIDIA, Google) to a client.
-It leverages time-series analysis and machine learning to analyze the impact of financial sentiment on future stock performance.
+This command-line interface (CLI) is the user-facing application for the `Oxygen-Analytics` engine, a sophisticated tool designed to provide data-driven investment strategies for a portfolio of tech stocks (Apple, NVIDIA, Google) to a client of VP Analytics'.
+The tool, dubbed `VPCLI` leverages time-series analysis and machine learning to analyze the impact of financial sentiment on future stock performance.

 The tool provides a hybrid analysis, offering two distinct types of strategic recommendations based on the user's selected investment horizon:
 1.  **Predictive Recommendations (1M-36M):** For shorter timeframes, the CLI runs a live simulation using pre-trained XGBoost models to forecast a range of potential outcomes for various investment signals.